camptocamp/ansible-satellite-collection/README.md

 #### Variables

-Some mandatory variables must be set for the role to work as expected see the `role/update_hosts/vars/main.yml` file for their definitions.
+Some mandatory variables must be set for the role to work as expected see the `role/switch_servers/vars/main.yml` file for their definitions.

 ### update_hosts

 #### Update Hooks

-It is possible to add hooks to the update process.
+It is possible to add hooks to the update process by setting variables:

+- `pre_update_hook` allow to execute tasks before the `yum update`
+- `post_update_hook` allow to execute tasks after the `yum upadte`
+- `perform_yum_update` a boolean controlling the execution of the `yum update` the value is `false` by default